-Bridging Design and Engineering
+Bridging design and engineering

-Working across WebMD, Medscape, and Havas taught me how different teams interpret design and collaborate.
+Working across WebMD, Medscape, and Havas taught me how differently teams interpret design and collaborate.
+The real skill was adjusting my approach so the final output matched the intent, regardless of each group’s habits or workflows.

 WebMD and Medscape